 Before I pick him up, I visualize him calmly turning around and waiting patiently.
 This mental preparation helps both of us stay in sync.
 If I skip this step, Butter might get frustrated and make a quick turn and give a hard shoe or leg peck, signaling that I wasn’t fast enough for his liking.
 Visualization has become an important part of our routine, helping us maintain a peaceful and cooperative interaction.

 One-on-One Time: I like to bring Butter up to the house or other areas of the yard for some quality time away from the flock.
-He gets his own special treats—blueberries are his favorite—and we just hang out together.
+He gets his own special treats (blueberries are his favorite) and we just hang out together.
 It’s our little bonding time without him having to watch out for his hens.

 Evening Routine: In the evenings, my hens love to sit in my lap or gather around my chair for some attention.
 Before I give them any, I make sure to focus on Butter first.
 He enjoys being picked up and coming along with me as I do the evening chicken chores.
 And of course, he loves a good nap in my lap while getting some face pets.
 Once he’s content, he happily goes off to forage while his ladies get their turn with me.
+I never force cuddles and think that gentle handling goes a long way.

 Recommended Resources for Working with Your Rooster